Time-domain diffuse optics: Timing electronics

-The timing electronics is needed to losslessly reconstruct the histogram of the distribution of time of flight of photons.
-This is done by using the technique of time-correlated single photon counting (TCSPC), where the individual photon arrival times are marked with respect to a start/stop signal provided by the periodic laser cycle.
+Timing electronics are needed to losslessly reconstruct the histogram of the distribution of time-of-flight of photons.
+This is done by using the technique of time-correlated single-photon counting (TCSPC), where the individual photon arrival times are marked with respect to a start/stop signal provided by the periodic laser cycle.
 These time-stamps can then be used to build up histograms of photon arrival times.

 The two main types of timing electronics are based on a combination of time-to-analog converter (TAC) and an analog-to-digital converter (ADC), and time-to-digital converter (TDC), respectively.
-In the first case, the difference between the start and the stop signal is converted into an analog voltage signal, which is then processed by the ADC.
+In the first case, the difference between the start and stop signals is converted into an analog voltage signal, which is then processed by the ADC.
 In the second method, the delay is directly converted into a digital signal.
-Systems based on ADCs generally have a better timing resolution and linearity while being expensive and the capability of being integrated.
+Systems based on ADCs generally have a better timing resolution, linearity, and the capability of being integrated, but are expensive.
 TDCs, on the other hand, can be integrated into a single chip and hence are better suited in multi-channel systems.
 However, they have a worse timing performance and can handle much lower sustained count-rates.

 Applications

-The usefulness of TD Diffuse optics lies in its ability to continually and noninvasive monitor optical properties of tissue.
-Making it a powerful diagnostic tool for long-term bedside monitoring in infants and adults alike.
+The usefulness of time-domain diffuse optics lies in its ability to continually and noninvasively monitor optical properties of tissue, making it a powerful diagnostic tool for long-term bedside monitoring in infants and adults alike.
 It has already been demonstrated that TD diffuse optics can be successfully applied to various biomedical applications such as cerebral monitoring, optical mammography, muscle monitoring, etc.